 - Protection with Trust Center Link Key (TCLK) The transmission of the security key is protected by a shared key (TCLK). - Protection with user-defined Installation Code (IC) The transmission of the security key is protected by a user-defined key (IC).
-This is an optional operation mode of PTM 215ZE that can be selected via the NFC PC configuration tool as described in chapter 4.2.
+This is an optional operation mode of PTM 216Z that can be selected via NFC as described in chapter 4.2.

-The default operation mode of PTM 215ZE is to use TCLK.
-If protection with an Installation Code (IC) is selected, then SECURITY\KEY3 will be used as Installation Code.
+The default operation mode of PTM 216Z is to use TCLK.
+If protection with an Installation Code (IC) is selected, then SECURITY KEY3 will be used as Installation Code.

-SECURITY\KEY3 is provided by the Installation QR code and is readable or writable via the NFC PC configuration tool as described in chapter 4.2.
+SECURITY\KEY3 is provided by the Installation QR code and is readable or writable via NFC as described in chapter 4.2.